jeremyschiemann/redact/README.md

 To get back the wrapped type, you can either use `.into_inner()` which consumes the `Redacted` and returns the wrapped type or use `.inner()`/`.inner_mut()` for a (non mutable) reference of the wrapped type.

+## Serde support

+Serde support can be activated by activating the `serde` feature!